Skip to content

 Colours white, cream, apricot

-Grooming brush 2 - 3 times a week and monthly haircuts
+Grooming brush two to three times a week and monthly haircuts

 Exercise 30 minutes per day